mosaico-labs/refx-doc/docs/getting_started.md

 ## Requirements

-Developing with refx requires only a C++17 compatible compiler, running tests requires Google Test as dependency (downloaded automatically by CMake).
+Developing with refx requires only a C++17 compatible compiler.
+Running library unit-tests requires [Google Test](https://github.com/google/googletest) as dependency (downloaded automatically by CMake).

 ## Ecosystem Integration
 refx is designed to be a self-contained, lightweight library.
-However, for maximum utility, it provides optional, first-class support for [Eigen3](intro#appendix-eigen3-integration).
+However, for maximum utility, it provides optional, first-class support for [Eigen3](short_doc#appendix-eigen3-integration).

 ## Hands-On Implementation